 About the Editor

-Mignon Nixon is an editor of October magazine and the author of Fantastic Reality: Louise Bourgeois and a Story of Modern Art (MIT Press).
-She is the editor of a previous October Files volume, Eva Hesse (MIT Press).
+Mignon Nixon is Professor of Modern and Contemporary Art at University College London and an editor of October magazine.
+She is the author of Fantastic Reality: Louise Bourgeois and a Story of Modern Art and the editor of a previous October Files volume, Eva Hesse (both published by the MIT Press).